Battle of Ruapekapeka

-Ruapekapeka was the site of the last battle in the Flagstaff War of 1845-1846, fought between Colonial forces and the Ngāpuhi led by Hone Heke and Te Ruki Kawiti.
-This was the first major armed conflict between the Colonial government and the Māori.

-Design of Ruapekapeka Pā
+Ruapekapeka pā

-This war pā was named Ruapekapeka (bats' nests) because the pihareinga, or dugouts with narrow circular entrances at top, which gave access to shelters that protected the warriors from cannon fire.
-These ruas or caves looked like a calabash buried underground, the narrow end uppermost and could accommodate 15 to 20 warriors.
+The pā was named Rua Pekapeka (the Bat's Nest) in relation to deep pihareinga, or dugouts with access through narrow circular entrances above to bomb-proof shelters below, which protected the garrison during bombardment.
+These rua or "caves looked like calabashs buried underground, the narrow end uppermost", and could accommodate 15 to 20 people.

-Te Ruki Kawiti and his allies, including Mataroria and Motiti, designed Ruapekapeka Pā as a further development of what is now called the "gunfighter pā" design that was used at the Battle of Ōhaeawai.
+Te Ruki Kawiti and his allies, including Mataroria and Motiti, designed Ruapekapeka pā as a further development of what is now called the "gunfighter pā" design that was used at the Battle of Ōhaeawai.
 It was constructed during 1845, in a good defensive position, in an area of no strategic value, well away from non-combatants, as a challenge to British rule.
 Ruapekapeka Pā improved on the plan of the pā at Ōhaeawai, the site of a battle in the Flagstaff War.

-The outer walls of the pā had trenches (parepare) in front of and behind palisades that were 3 m high, built using puriri logs.
+The outer walls of the pā had trenches (parepare) in front of and behind palisades that were 3 m high, built using pūriri logs.
 Since the introduction of muskets the Māori had learnt to cover the outside of the palisades with layers of flax (Phormium tenax) leaves, making them effectively bulletproof as the velocity of musket balls was dissipated by the flax leaves.
-On some of the sides of the pā there were three rows of palisades and on other side there were two rows of palisades.
+On some of the sides of the pā there were three rows of palisades and on other sides two rows of palisades.
 There were passages between the front and back trenches (parepare), so that warriors could move forward to fire and return to shelter to reload.
 On the high ground an observation tower was erected.
 At the rear of the pā a well, some 5 m deep, was dug into a sandstone formation to provide a water-supply during the expected siege of the pā.